ganbatte8/http-server/readme.md

 When you run the executable, it first tries to parse the config file located in the same folder as the executable, so that it retrieves a port number and the root folder path of your websites to host.
 If successful, you should then be able to have your website show up in a browser.

+## Features
+- GET request handling.
+Other HTTP methods are ignored.
+- Multithreaded connections was a required feature.
+Each TCP connection runs on its own separate thread.
+Main thread produces job entries, other threads consume job entries.
+Jobs are stored in a circular buffer.
+Number of created threads is hard-coded; when in doubt set it to the number of cores on the machine.
+Each running job is given a memory arena (piece of memory with bump allocator system) to work with.
+- By request, the client's IP and the request header are sent through stdout.
+If you run this server in a terminal, know that the terminal's runtime (rendering, parsing etc.) might be the slowest part.
+- By request, a small config file is used to set the server port (80 by default) and the root folder path of websites to host.
+- As requested, multisite support: the Host HTTP request header is taken into account to determine which files to load.
+- By request, you can put a .htpasswd file in a folder to lock the folder tree.
+When an HTTP request tries to pull a locked file, the browser will prompt the client for a username and password, which it will send back to the server in a base64-encoded format
+(that's the HTTP/1.1 basic authentication framework).
+The server then looks for an htpasswd file containing the username in plain text, and an MD5 hash of the password.

 ## Testing in a web browser with multisite (and dealing with the hosts file)
 When you enter a URL in a web browser, it will typically ask a DNS server for converting a domain name to an IP address.